 With this EBS (see full specs), the input signal, or your playing, is broken down into two paths: the low frequencies go down one path, and the higher registry goes down the other one.
 This is of utmost importance for versatile players who cover the entire fretboard while playing, because we all know what a difference it is between chugging along the groove on low E or B string and playing lead melodies high up on the G string.

-The Multi Comp is an amazing pedal that you can get for as low as $150 from some retailers (like from Amazon, which is what we recommend), making it a top deal for the pros.
+The Multi Comp is an amazing pedal that you can get for less than $200 from some retailers (like from Amazon, which is what we recommend), making it a top deal for the pros.
 They go as high as $500, though, so always consider your options.

 But Compression is Bad!